tcarneirop/ChOp/README.md

 # ChOp - Chapel-based Optimization

-The objective of the ChOp project to design and implement large-scale distributed optimization algorithms taking into account CPU-GPU heterogeneity, but also achieving high productivity and parallel efficiency.
+The objective of the ChOp project is to design and implement large-scale exact distributed optimization algorithms taking into account CPU-GPU heterogeneity, but also achieving high productivity and parallel efficiency.
 The prototypes are programmed to enumerate all feasible and complete configurations of the N-Queens.
 The final versions of the distributed algorithms solve to the optimality  instances of combinatorial optimization problems, such as the flow-shop scheduling and the ATSP.
 This study is pioneering within the context of parallel exact optimization.

 ## Overview of the algorithm: